ministryofjustice/iis/README.md

 # SSO

-Unless AUTHENTICATION_ENABLED is false, the service requires users to authenticate via MOJ SSO.
-Supply the required environment variables to direct to the appropriate SSO server.
+There are several options for authentication:

-With authentication off, eg in dev, a default test user profile is used and access is open.
+* Set AUTHENTICATION_ENABLED=false - a default test user profile is used and access is open

-For development, you may wish to run IIS_MOCK_SSO which can be found in GitHub.
+* Run the IIS Mock SSO (available in GitHub) - user is automatically logged in via mock SSO

+* Set the environment variables listed below to direct SSO requests to an instance of MoJ SSO

 # Environment variables